 Women want frequent little expressions of love — they want a lot of pampering, appreciation and romance.

 To feel better, men withdraw into themselves or get busy doing something.
 (It provides them with a shelter and gives temporary relief.)

 To feel better, women must discuss it — whether the man likes it or not.
 (They must do it to vent or relieve their emotions.)

 For men, if she is not asking or complaining about something, he is doing okay.
 (However, she may be frustrated and anxiously waiting for him to respond to some dissatisfaction that she had shown!)

 For women, if she has to ask for expressions of love and affection she interprets that she is being taken for granted.
 (Then she will try to get even by playing hard to get or by behaving difficult.)

 Men want to be appreciated and trusted.
 (If you tell them they did a good job or you trust their judgement, it raises you in their eyes.)

 When a man wants something they cannot have, they withdraw into themselves or show anger.
-(Women react to this expression, but they refuse to see the part they played in making it happen!)
+(Women react to this expression, but they do not see the part they have played in making it happen!)

-When women want something, they nag or do verbal bashing to have their way.
-(Men resent this very much, but usually they don’t give in easily.)
+When women want something, they nag or do verbal bashing to somehow get their way.
+(Men resent this very much, and so they don’t give in easily.)